 In March 2011, USEC signed a multi-year supply contract with Techsnabexport (TENEX) of Russia to replace the low enriched uranium fuel supply that will no longer be available to USEC once the Megatons-to-Megawatts™ program concludes at the end of 2013.
 The contract took effect in December 2011

-The new contract will assure USEC’s continued access to this important source of supply of low enriched uranium fuel for its customers during a transition period as USEC builds out its American Centrifuge Plant in southern Ohio and looks to extend operations of the Paducah Gaseous Diffusion Plan in Kentucky.
+The new contract will assure USEC’s continued access to this important source of supply of low enriched uranium fuel for its customers during a transition period as USEC builds out its American Centrifuge Plant in southern Ohio.

 This contract complements those on-going activities and is mutually beneficial to USEC and TENEX.
 It helps USEC meet customer commitments, continues USEC’s long-standing supply relationship with TENEX, and strengthens USEC’s financial position as it moves forward with the American Centrifuge.